-Largemouth, stripers can make for a great late-fall, early winter day
+Largemouth, stripers can make for a great December day

 I have always enjoyed fishing in December, in part because so many fishermen are in deer stands that the lake can seem like it’s almost deserted.
-I can remember fishing a lot in November and December when there was very little fishing pressure on a lake.
-I had some of my best days ever fishing at Buggs Island in December.
+I’ve fished in December when there was very little fishing pressure on a lake.
+I had some of my best days ever fishing in the Carolinas in December.

-One of the things that makes December a great month to fish is that, on lakes that have both largemouth bass and striped bass, you can often catch them together, and both species will often be up in relatively shallow water.
+One of the things that makes December a great month to fish is that, on lakes that have both largemouth bass and striped bass, you can often catch them together.
+And both species will often bite in relatively shallow water.
 Of course, this depends on the weather, how the season is going.
 Until it gets really cold and the fish move to deep water, you can catch them on the same places on the same lures.
-Get in the right place and you can make a cast and not know what’s going to bite — but when they bite, you sure know what you’ve got right away.
+Get in the right place and you can make a cast and not know what’s going to bite.
+But when they bite, you sure know what you’ve got right away.

 This month, two basic patterns are going to work.
 There will be a lot of fish shallow, back in the creeks, that haven’t come out because the baitfish are back there.
 They’ll be relatively shallow, 10 to 15 feet deep.
 I can remember way back in the day, when the deepest-running crankbaits we had were a Bagley DB-3 and Model 8A Bomber.
 They would run down to about 15 feet, and we could catch stripers and bass on them.
 But now, baits have changed, everything has changed.